PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation

-Fig.~\ref{fig:sample_fig} shows samples with minimum and maximum MPJPE error for two actions \emph{Walking} and \emph{Sitting down}.
-For the best case scenarios (a, c), the overall 6D pose could be recovered with some minor discrepancies (note the head orientation and the roll of the left arm in Fig.~\ref{fig:sample_fig} (c)).
-We observe that the leg pose could not be recovered for the side view example in Fig.~\ref{fig:sample_fig} (b).
-This problem is due to the incorrect 2D prediction made by CPN and does not occur when the ground truth 2D pose is used as input.
-See supplementary materials for more examples from all datasets.
+\figref{fig:sample_fig} shows qualitative examples of minimum and maximum MPJPE for two actions \emph{Walking} and \emph{Sitting down}.
+For the best case scenarios (a, c), the overall 6D pose can be recovered with some minor discrepancies (note the head orientation and the roll of the left arm in~\figref{fig:sample_fig}~(c)).
+We observe that the leg pose cannot be recovered for the side view example in~\figref{fig:sample_fig}~(b).
+This arises due to the incorrect 2D prediction made by CPN and does not occur when the ground truth 2D pose is used as input.
+Further examples are provided in the \TODO{supplementary materials} and video.